Skip to main contentSkip to article

 • What is the Latimer Heights master plan?

-Latimer Heights is Vesta Properties' 76-acre master-planned community at roughly 200 Street and 76 Avenue.
-At full build-out, the plan delivers approximately 1,400 homes across townhouse, mid-rise condominium, and high-rise — including The Towers at Latimer Heights, which opened as Langley's first concrete high-rise in 2024 (twin towers, ~500 homes).
-For a buyer, Latimer Heights means a single-developer streetscape with cohesive design, a professionally run strata, and a defined commercial node within the plan.
-Latimer Heights is the gravitational centre of Latimer the way Bedford Landing is to Fort Langley.
+Latimer Heights is Vesta Properties' 76-acre master-planned community at 200 Street and 76 Avenue.
+At full build-out, ~1,400 homes across townhouse, mid-rise condominium, and high-rise — including The Towers at Latimer Heights, which opened as Langley's first concrete high-rise in 2024 (twin towers, ~500 homes).
+It is a single-developer streetscape with cohesive design, a professionally run strata, and a defined commercial node within the plan.

 • What schools serve Latimer?

-Latimer is in School District 35 (Langley).
-Most addresses feed Donna Gabriel Robins Elementary along the 78 Avenue / Latimer Road corridor for grades K–5; middle-school grades typically feed Yorkson Creek Middle (84 Avenue near 208 Street).
-For secondary, the catchment runs to either RE Mountain Secondary (7633 202A Street, the new 2019 building, hosts the SD 35 IB Diploma Programme) or Walnut Grove Secondary depending on the specific lot — the boundary between the two catchments is reviewed periodically.
-Pull the live SD 35 catchment map for the specific Latimer address before paying any catchment premium.
+School District 35 (Langley).
+Most addresses feed Donna Gabriel Robins Elementary along the 78 Avenue / Latimer Road corridor (K–5); middle grades feed Yorkson Creek Middle (84 Avenue near 208 Street).
+For secondary, the catchment runs to either RE Mountain Secondary (7633 202A Street, hosts the SD 35 IB Diploma Programme) or Walnut Grove Secondary depending on the lot.
+Pull the live SD 35 catchment map for the specific address before paying any catchment premium.

 • How does Latimer differ from Yorkson?

-Yorkson is the central-west Willoughby sub-area north of Latimer (broadly 80 Avenue to 84 Avenue, between 200 Street and 208 Street); Latimer sits south of Yorkson (broadly 72 Avenue to 80 Avenue, west of 200 Street).
-Both are townhouse-heavy with detached on the edges, but Latimer is the more master-planned of the two — Vesta's Latimer Heights covers a meaningful share of the neighbourhood.
-Yorkson has older mid-2010s townhouse stock with several developers; Latimer's newer phases skew post-2018 with one or two dominant developers.
-Practical effect: Latimer's strata and streetscape are more uniform, but you pay less of a "character" premium and more of a "newer build, lender-trusted" premium.
+Yorkson is the central-west Willoughby sub-area north of Latimer (broadly 80 to 84 Avenue, between 200 and 208 Street); Latimer sits south (72 to 80 Avenue, west of 200 Street).
+Both are townhouse-heavy with detached edges, but Latimer is the more master-planned of the two — Vesta's Latimer Heights covers a meaningful share.
+Latimer's strata and streetscape are more uniform; Yorkson has older mid-2010s stock with several developers.

 • Does Latimer benefit from the Surrey-Langley SkyTrain extension?

-Yes, partially.
-The Surrey-Langley SkyTrain extension is targeted for in-service late 2029 (per the January 2026 Provincial confirmation).
-The closest station to Latimer is Willowbrook Station at the NE corner of 196 Street and Fraser Highway.
-West Latimer (between 196 and 200 Street, south of 80 Ave) sits largely inside the 800-metre TOD-premium walkable radius; East Latimer and South Latimer's detached belt sit outside the 800-metre radius but within a 15-minute walk.
-Per BC TOD literature and the Google deep-research report, the corridor premium of 10–20% typically lands within 12 months of station opening.
-Buyers paying a SkyTrain-corridor premium for a Latimer purchase need to confirm the actual walking distance from the specific address to Willowbrook Station before paying for the premium.
+Partially.
+The extension is targeted for in-service late 2029 (per the January 2026 Provincial confirmation).
+The closest station is Willowbrook at NE 196 Street and Fraser Highway.
+West Latimer sits largely inside the 800-metre walking radius; East Latimer and South Latimer are outside the radius but within a 15-minute walk.
+In past BC station openings, a 10–20% station-radius premium concentrated in walkable properties around opening — a reference, not a guarantee.

 • What property types dominate Latimer?